- Home

 1. Know your bank account inside out

-Check your bank statements every month, so that you have a clear idea of exactly what’s going in and what’s coming out each month.
+Check your bank statements every month, so that you have a clear idea of exactly what’s going in and what’s coming out.
 Sometimes seeing in black and white exactly how much you spend on different things can provide just the impetus you need to change your spending patterns.
 It also gives you a chance to spot any fraudulent transactions.

 2. Tackling debts

-A good starting point if you’re looking to get your finances on track is to focus on paying off your debts and reducing the amount of interest you’re paying on the money you owe.
+A good starting point if you’re looking to get your finances on track is to focus on paying off your debts.

 The most efficient way to pay off debts if you have several charging different rates of interest is to pay the most you can afford on the one that’s charging the highest rate of interest first.
 Pay the minimum on the rest, without breaking the terms of the agreement.
 Once that one’s been paid in full, work your way down the list.